-Liam Doherty is a PhD candidate in the Department of Asian Studies and a Research Associate in the Department of Language and Literacy Education, UBC, under the supervision of Dr. Patricia Duff.
+Dr. Liam Doherty is a Sessional Lecturer in the Department of Asian Studies and a Research Associate in the Department of Language and Literacy Education at UBC.
 He is the technical advisor for Storybooks Canada and a strong advocate for open educational resources.
-His research focuses on online peer language mentorship among learners of Chinese as an additional language.
+His research has examined digital learning, multilingualism, agency, and language socialization among learners of Chinese as an additional language.